 A Brighter Tomorrow - Depression

-According to the American Psychiatric Association, depression is a common and serious illness that negatively affects how you feel, the way you think and how you act.
-It affects one in 15 people every year.
+The American Psychiatric Association defines depression as "a common and serious medical illness that negatively affects how you feel, the way you think and how you act."
+One in 15 adults are diagnosed with depression each year.
+It most commonly appears during the late teens to mid-20s.
+Women are also more likely than men to experience depression.